wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

       * Keep rebooting until you can get into the system somehow.
       * I used Appcleaner to uninstall Tuxera, ans it is effective.
 So I would recommend that.
 #### Battery:
-   * There is an [bibernation battery drain issue (Issue #36)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/36) of battery draining and the machine does not fully hibernate when I want it to, for example, closing the lid.
+   * There is an [Hibernation battery drain issue (Issue #36)](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/36) of battery draining and the machine does not fully hibernate when I want it to, for example, closing the lid.
 (It also makes a little bit of heat, not too much as fully turned on), approximately 5% per hour.
 You can read more in the link above.
    * To my knowledge, you only need to patch your own DSDT, and since this problem hasn't bothering me much and I am busy, fixing this issue has not been implemented.
       * Even if it is implemented, since everyone have different DSDT, it probably won't work for you anyway.
-      * If you are curious, I am using zysuper's DSDT (Which might be the reason that caused this issue) since it just works on my laptop and I don't need to spend extra time in my busy life to make my own. ~~Netflix and chill is much more fun.~~
+      * If you are curious, I am using zysuper's DSDT (Which might be the reason that caused this issue) since it just works on my laptop and I don't need to spend extra time in my busy life to make my own. ~~Netflix and chill is much more fun...or Panopto and chill?~~
 #### Bluetooth:
    * **Bluetooth** is SOLVED using a ribbon cable connecting to Smartcard slot.
       * A more in depth discussion of how to make it work is here: